Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 Instead of writing to a `<resourceName>.env` file, just write any file you want to that same state directory, and use the job itself as input to the next job.

-Here's an example of a runCLI job that takes another job as IN, and references the previous job's state directory.
+Here's an example of a runSh job that takes another job as IN, and references the previous job's state directory.

 ```
 name: MyServiceUpdater
-type: runCLI
+type: runSh
 steps:
   - IN: MyAwsConfig
-  - IN: MyLoadChecker  #another runCLI job
+  - IN: MyLoadChecker  #another runSh job
   - TASK:
     - script: ls $MYLOADCHECKER_STATE
     - script: JSON_FILE=$MYLOADCHECKER_STATE/myService.json